Aurélio Buarque de Holanda Ferreira: Biography

 In 1945 he married Marina Baird, with whom he had two children – Aurélio and Maria Luísa – and five grandchildren.

 Between 1947 and 1960, Aurélio authored various texts for the Conto da Semana ("Weekly Tale") section of the newspaper Diário de Notícias.
 Starting in 1950 he also authored the column Enriqueça o Seu Vocabulário ("Enrich Your Vocabulary") for the Brazilian edition of Reader's Digest; these columns were later published as a book.

 Between 1954 and 1955 he lectured Brazilian studies at the Universidad Nacional Autónoma de México, on a grant by the Brazilian Foreign Ministry.

 He was elected a member of the Brazilian Literary Academy on May 4, 1961, and inaugurated on December 18, 1961, taking over seat number 30, formerly of Antônio Austregésilo.

 Inspired by his love of the Portuguese language, he decided to produce his own dictionary.
-After several years of work, in 1975 he published the Novo Dicionário da Língua Portuguesa which was for many decades the reference lexicon in Brazil – to the point that Aurélio and Aurelião ("big Aurélio") became popular synonyms of dictionary.
-(It is said that his collaborators once proposed to add that entry to the dictionary, but Aurélio vetoed it.)
+After several years of work, in 1975 he published the Novo Dicionário da Língua Portuguesa which was for many decades the reference lexicon in Brazil – to the point that Aurélio and Aurelião ("big Aurélio") became popular metonyms for the word "dictionary" (it is said that his collaborators once proposed to add that entry to the dictionary, but Aurélio vetoed it).
 This book went through dozens of reprints and revisions, and spawned several derivative editions.

 Aurélio was also member of the Brazilian Academy of Philology, of the Pen Clube do Brasil (the Brazilian section of PEN international), the Comissão Nacional de Folclore, the Alagoas Literary Academy, the Alagoas Historical and Geographical Institute, and the Hispanic Society of America.